 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 I grew up not learning a damn thing about emotions.
-I knew that I had emotions, but I didn’t know anything about how to take responsibility for them.
+I knew that I had feelings, but I didn’t know anything about how to take responsibility for them.
 I didn’t have anything in the way of self-understanding to refrain from creating unnecessary drama and making bad decisions.
-I did what every other human-being does who inherits “intense emotions” but doesn’t realize he has a problem until it’s too late… I tried my best, I didn’t take responsibility for my feelings, I made up my own dysfunctional ways of coping, and I ended up hurting myself and others in the process of living.
+I did what every other human-being does who inherits “intense emotions” but doesn’t realize he has a problem until it’s too late… I tried my best, I didn’t take responsibility for my feelings, I made up my dysfunctional ways of coping, and I ended up hurting myself and others in the process of living.

 Life wasn’t always dramatic and messy, but there were many unfortunate events that, looking back, I realize probably didn’t need to happen.
-And even though I had access to “a health system”, went to school like other kids, and had my basic needs met (or at least most of them) throughout childhood, I still ended up being unprepared to live in my body and be in healthy relationships.
-I experienced ongoing difficulties with emotions and my attempts to be in relationships were hopelessly flawed.
-I really didn’t understand at all what was happening within during the difficult moments.
+And even though I had access to “a health system,” went to school like other kids, and had my basic needs met (or at least most of them) throughout childhood, I still ended up being unprepared to live in my body and be in healthy relationships.
+I experienced ongoing difficulties with emotions, and my attempts to be in relationships were hopelessly flawed.
+I didn’t understand at all what was happening within during the difficult moments.

 And so I wonder… why was it that my parents didn’t know how to work through their emotions and remain in a healthy relationship with each other.
 And likewise, why didn’t my parents have the right kinds of skills and abilities to pass on to their children who certainly needed these things to become stable humans.
-I imagine my parents didn’t receive or develop an understanding of self and emotional skills themselves, and so there was nothing in these regards to pass on to their children.
+I imagine my parents didn’t receive or develop an understanding of self and emotional skills themselves, and so there was nothing in these regards to passing on to their children.
 But why the hell not??

-And so I wonder further… do people even consider how their relational/emotional deficits might be a serious problem before deciding to have kids, or how the kids they bring into this world might end up paying a heavy developmental price?
+And so I wonder further… do people even consider how their relational/emotional deficits might be a severe problem before deciding to have kids, or how the kids they bring into this world might end up paying a heavy developmental price?
 Is any of this common knowledge?
 Do parents even realize how they might be setting their children up for massive life struggle or failure if they don’t know how to be healthy themselves?!
 And regardless of that, what could be getting in the way of human knowing (or remembering) how to be healthy in these most fundamental ways?

 Perhaps there was a time long ago when humans were guided more by instincts and intuition while raising children, when much less interfered in the process of connecting with and instructing children?
-In current times, with families being endlessly distracted by media and technology, stressed about money, or alternatively too full with money/consumed by money, I believe this sets up “interferences” between humans and their natural instincts (parental and otherwise).
+In current times, with families being endlessly distracted by media and technology, stressed about money, or too full with money/consumed by money, I believe this sets up “interferences” between humans and their instincts (parental and otherwise).

 In short, I have to wonder if humans have lost essential parts of themselves while trying to become civilized (in a certain monetary way) and all the while not even realizing what happened.
 It appears to me as though humans have been diverted away from being true to (tuned in to) essential parts of their human nature and biology.
 Getting sick mentally, and likewise in relationships, therefore becomes “normal life” for much of the human population – in particular for the more emotional types who require a more complete (not partial) childhood development.

 If indeed I am on the right track and Borderline Personality Disorder has arisen consequential to the ways powerful humans have decided to structure societies, then I have only two words… FUCK YOU!!
-I will not be abused as a sensitive human by a disease process without my awareness just to remain civilized in a particular way.
+I will not be abused as a sensitive human by a disease process without my awareness to remain civilized in a particular way.
 I will rise above you.
 I will furthermore work relentlessly to inform others how their mental and relational health may have been undermined.